yssource/turbodbc/README.md

 * Multiple buffers are used for asynchronous I/O. This allows to interleave Python object conversion and direct database interaction (see performance options below).
 * Buffers contain binary representations of data.
-Numpy arrays contain binary representations of data.
+NumPy arrays contain binary representations of data.
 Good thing they are often the same, so instead of converting we can just copy data.